Get Kids To Eat Their Veggies

 On a daily basis mothers are concerned with trying to get kids to eat their veggies.
 The problem is getting your kid to choose carrots over a cookie.
 When we as adults have a hard time making the right choice it’s even more difficult to get your children on-board with healthy eating.
 Once again we have to lead our children by example.

 My sister Joquena was fortunate to start her kids off healthy from birth.
 When solid foods were introduced she fed them a diet of raw fruits and veggies.
 Her kids are now in elementary school and will still go to the fridge, take out a squash and say “I want this for dinner.”
 She has no problem getting her kids to eat their veggies.
 I haven’t been so lucky.
-The diets of all 6 of my children were primarily processed foods when they came to live with me.
-They did eat some fruit, but only in roll up form.
-So, getting my kids to eat more veggies meant working backwards.
+As an adoptive mom getting my kids to eat more veggies meant working backwards.

 I started off by providing a raw fruit or vegetable at each meal.
 My kids know it doesn’t matter if they like it or not, “no dessert till your veggies are gone.”
 Still even with providing an option at every meal it doesn’t meet the quota of the nutrients your child needs in a day.
 This is where it gets tricky and I get sneaky.